 If you choose to run Charged with Light (which is usually more consistently rewarding than Warmind Cells), consider sticking Gnawing Hunger in your secondary weapon slot as the Void damage from this assault rifle will help generate elemental wells.
 If it’s Masterworked, even better, as you’ll get Orbs of Power for your trouble.
 Gnawing Hunger commonly rolls with Demolitionist, which boosts your grenade recharge rate.
 Finally, choose Vortex grenade to maximise the effects of Echo of Remnants.

 Contraverse Hold or Nezerac’s Sin are the Exotics of choice, as both boost Void abilities, but if you have neither consider the standard fall-backs such as Ophidian Aspect or Verity’s Brow.

 Destiny 2 Warlock build for PvP

-Arguably the best Destiny 2 Warlock build for PvP activities in Season of the Risen is this Rain of Fire Solar build.
+Arguably the best Destiny 2 Warlock build for PvP activities in The Season of Plunder is this Archangel Solar build.

 - Class ability: Healing Rift

 - Fragments: Spark of Beacons, Spark of Magnitude, Spark of Brilliance, Spark of Resistance

 - Exotic armour: Crown of Tempests, Fallen Sunstar